klakegg/docker-hugo/README.md

 ## Hugo extended edition

-Hugo as of version [0.43](https://github.com/gohugoio/hugo/releases/tag/v0.43) contains also an extended edition.

 The extended edition is used in those images containing `ext` in the name.
 Except use of extended edition and additional tools are those images exactly the same as those using the normal edition.